 Most WS kits come with three main audio parts: a transmitter and two receivers, along with AC adapters and wires for each adapter.

 We continue our wireless setup using these audio pieces.

-Next, plug the AC adapter into a power source and the other end, into the transmitter.
+Next, plug the AC adapter into a power source and the other end into the transmitter.
 Disconnect speaker wires that lead to the speakers you wish to make wireless.

-Fourth Step: Connect the two receivers
+Step 4: Connect the two receivers.

 Remove existing speaker wires from one of the audio devices.
 Then, use one of the receiver cables included in the kit to connect the receiver and speaker.